-On January 23, 2021, Prospector formally gave noticed of the end of the suspension and recommencement of the arbitration.
-The Company plans on bringing a significant counterclaim for breaches of contract.
+On January 23, 2021, Prospector formally gave notice of the end of the suspension and recommencement of the Arbitration.
 The hearing is scheduled to be held late first quarter 2022 and the award will follow thereafter.
 If the Company is not successful in defending the claim, and the counterclaim fails, then the Company may be liable for the sums sought, and, possibly, costs.
-As at December 31, 2020, the Company has included the amounts it calculates as owing, plus accrued interest, being \$13,305,332 in trade and other payables (2019 - \$12,736,437).
-This amount does not include any amounts CGX may seek in a counter claim.
+On April 23, 2021, the Company filed its Defence and Counterclaim (along with supporting factual, witness and expert evidence) in the Arbitration against Prospector at the International Chamber of Commerce for \$26,083,000, plus interest and costs, for damages it claims to have suffered.
+The contingent gains, if any, are not recorded as at December 31, 2021 or 2020 as the outcome of these proceedings is still unknown and there can be no assurances that the Company will be successful in its lawsuit or that it will be able to collect any damages that it may be awarded.
+As at December 31, 2021, the Company has included the amounts it calculates as owing, plus accrued interest, being \$13,872,673 in trade and other payables (2020 - \$13,305,332).
+This amount is not offset by any amounts CGX is seeking in its Counterclaim.